 No, it’s not.
 Over exfoliation can damage the skin leading to redness, irritation and excessive dryness.
 To avoid this stick with chemical exfoliation if you have sensitive skin and reduce the frequency of use.
 This is the same if you use scrubs, use them once a week and be gentle.

 This a habit which tends to be more common with younger women who may be partying late and come home tired.
 Don’t do it, no matter how tired you are, take off your makeup.
 This is the one time I give makeup wipes a pass.
 If you are too tired to do your full cleansing routine a wipe is better than nothing at all. #

 I avoid this by taking off my makeup as soon as I get home.
 That way it is out of the way and I am less likely to forget.
 This equals fewer breakouts and increases the likely hood of glowing skin.

 9. Not cleaning your phone

 Smartphones have become an essential part of normal life and they come with us everywhere.
 They are in our bags, on counters everywhere, which means they collect dirt and germs.
 They can then transfer all of this to your face causing acne.
-Use of touch screens has led to a rise in ”acne mechanica ” from the phones constant contact on your temples, cheeks and chin.
-To prevent this happening you need to get into the habit of wiping down your phone regularly or use a headset so it does not come in contact with your face.
+The use of touch screens has led to a rise in ”acne mechanica ” from the phone’s constant contact with your temples, cheeks and chin.
+To prevent this from happening you need to get into the habit of wiping down your phone regularly or using a headset so it does not come in contact with your face.

-These are some of the skin care habits I intend to leave behind for great skin in 2019.
+These are some of the skincare habits I intend to leave behind for great skin in 2019.
 Are any of these true for you?
-Or are there any habits I may have missed which you intend to break?
+Or are there any habits I may have missed that you intend to break?